Events

 Look for blue plaques hanging on walls and street corners all over the capital, with many dedicated to some of the world’s greatest musicians.

 Head to the Eventim Apollo in Hammersmith to see a plaque dedicated to American blues rocker Buddy Holly.
-In central London, find Jimi Hendrix and George Frederic Handel's blue plaque at 25 Brook Street, plaques dedicated to John Lennon and George Harrison at 94 Baker Street, and one to Keith Moon on the site of the legendary Marquee Club at 90 Wardour Street in Soho.
+In central London, find Jimi Hendrix and George Frideric Handel's blue plaque at 25 Brook Street, plaques dedicated to John Lennon and George Harrison at 94 Baker Street, and one to Keith Moon on the site of the legendary Marquee Club at 90 Wardour Street in Soho.

 You can also spot composer Gustav Holst's former home close to the picturesque riverside in Barnes.